dhonus/manga-pet/README.md

 * whitelist your gmail address in your amazon account [guide](https://www.amazon.com/gp/help/customer/display.html?nodeId=GX9XLEVV8G4DB28H).
   * otherwise your kindle won't accept the email

+## Installation
+Install all dependencies with npm
+> npm install

+Run the app with
+> npm start

+Or using yarn
+> yarn start

+The project is also set up with electron forge.

 ![Main](screenshots/main.png)
 ![Manga](screenshots/manga.png)